“And then there is luck, both good luck and bad luck, and as I become more and more experienced

 We almost ended in America, the country my father dreamed of.
 But it was the choice to go with all family members together that we ended in the Netherlands.
 My father’s dream of America fell apart.
 In the Netherlands there was a communist party, the Communist Party of the Netherlands (CPN), which had only two seats in 1977.
 Despite that the power of this party was negligible, it made my father still somewhat paranoid.
 Something he had kept from the traumatic experiences in his life.
 Though before the war he did not even know what communism meant, now he jumps up if that word was called.
 War had given communism a face and meaning.
 It was unthinkable for him to go to a country where a communist party was part of politics.
 He cried when we went to the Netherlands.
 America became a shattered dream.

-History repeats itself repeatedly, again millions of people are fleeing.
 I do not know which choice I had taken when I would have been in my fathers shoes.
 I’m not sure I would have had the courage to leave everything that’s so dear and familiar to me behind, never to see my mother again.
-Fortunately, my father made sure that I don’t have to think about that and that I can think and act freely.
+My father has made sure that his children do not have to think about that.